earnestt1234/wubwub/README.md

 ## Documentation

+**Note: docstrings are a work in progress (see the [issues page](https://github.com/earnestt1234/wubwub/issues))**.

-Full docstrings and example usage for wubwub are in the making.
-For now, refer to the examples in the Gallery above if you would like to try playing around with wubwub.
+Access the [API documentation here](https://earnestt1234.github.io/wubwub/wubwub/index.html).
+You can also refer to the examples in the Gallery above if you would like to try playing around with wubwub.
 Feel free to share any questions on the issues page.

 ## Contributing

 There are a few ways you can help improve wubwub:

 - Use it and share any bugs or problems on the [issues page](https://github.com/earnestt1234/wubwub/issues).
+- Create a pull request for any issues logged on on the [issues page](https://github.com/earnestt1234/wubwub/issues).
+I am not very familiar with handling pull requests from others, but would be certainly interested in trying to incorporate them.
 - Create something with wubwub (e.g. a small loop or musical vignette) that could be added to the example gallery.
 Preferably, your example would only use sounds from `wubwub.sounds` so that others could reproduce it.
 But if not, I may still want to share it.
-There is an "example" issue label where you can share your example.
-- I would be thrilled about others also improving the code base; I am not very familiar with handling pull requests from others, but would be certainly interested in trying to incorporate them.
+Add it to the issues page and tag it as an example.

 Immediate goals for wubwub in the future are to:

-- Add full function docstrings
+- Add full function docstrings and examples
-- Create HTML for the documentation, with more examples (likely using `pdoc`)
 - Add unit tests